nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * MEETUP_TO must be a date/time that is later than MEETUP_FROM.

-* Buyers that exist in buyer list will be marked as purple, while those that don't will be marked as red.
+* Buyers that exist in buyer list will be marked as purple, while those that don't will be marked as red, for more details [see the notes in MeetUp](#meet-ups)

 Examples:
 * `add s/Discuss work plans i/Meet with Alex and David to discuss the March Project f/2024-02-03 14:00 t/2024-02-03 15:30 n/Alex Yeoh n/David Li `